codelight2711/codelight2711/README.md

 - 👋 Hi, I’m @codelight2711
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Python Development i.e. Web Scraping, Game Dev, ML and much more.
 - 🌱 I’m currently pursuing by B.Tech.
 - 💞️ I’m looking to collaborate on anyting related to Python, ML, DL, Datasets, etc.
 - 📫 How to reach me https://www.linkedin.com/in/akashshaw2711/